Pekka-Legend/JohnAdams/README.md

-Project about a campaign that John Adams should be president
+Campaign that John Adams should be president